-We have been informed by Acclaim that no localisation is required and therefore the specification of the game will be in US English only.
+Acclaim have informed us that no localisation is required and therefore the specification of the game will be in US english only.
+If this is to change then we must be told officially in writing by 28 February 2000 at the latest.